 If it’s warm enough then you might feel like a swim.

-You can experience the sights, sounds and smells of life on the Home Front and the Front Line, all set in the buildings and grounds of an original World War 2 Prisoner of War Camp.
+At Eden Camp, you can experience the sights, sounds and smells of life on the Home Front and the Front Line, all set in the buildings and grounds of an original World War 2 Prisoner of War Camp.
 Particularly interesting is the old newspaper Front Pages from every day of WW2.
 If you know your dates, these are well worth reading or taking a photo of.

 Redcar is a beach resort 28 miles West of Whitby.